justinlhudson/SmartThings/README.md

 Resets alarm if active in reset period with delay period before disarm.

+## ModeLocker

+Monitors switches for on/active to determine if mode does not get changed during normal cycle.
+Can use simulated switch for phone app or actual switch to lock "home" location for example.

 ## Device Logger

 Does "put" request to send device name and value to local server for logging [WebApplication-Server](https://github.com/justinlhudson/WebApplication-Server)